Piroxicam (By mouth)

 Feldene, TherafeldamineThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction (including asthma) to piroxicam, aspirin, or another NSAID pain medicine.
-Do not use right before or after CABG heart surgery.
+Do not use it if you had an allergic reaction to piroxicam, aspirin, or another NSAID medicine.

 How to Use This Medicine: